gigcodes/erp/documentation/Inventory_out_of_stock_list.md

 # Inventory out of stock List

 The Inventory out of stock page is listing product's inventory.
-Data listed from `inventoryListNew` function in the `ProductInvenotryController` controller.
+Data listed from `inventoryListNew` function in the `ProductInventoryController` controller.

 1. ### Fetch Inventory from DB:
    Inventory will fetch from the `products` table with the following conditions: